satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # HyperHDR Image Processing

-Finally, you can make fine adjustments such as RGB-gamma, RGB-Temperature or saturation under Image editing using calibrated colour templates.
+Finally, you can make fine adjustments such as RGB-gamma, RGB-Temperature or saturation under Image Processing using calibrated colour templates.
 Colour templates are located at the top of Main.

 You must make the fine adjustments under Remote Control Live Calibration and if the results are good, then you must enter and save the values in HyperHDR under Image Processing.